TheMonHub/LumiFramework/README.md

 LumiFramework is currently in **active development**, focusing on building a solid core foundation.

-**Great news!
-We are now accepting external contributions!** We deeply appreciate your interest and welcome your help in making LumiFramework even better.
+We deeply appreciate your interest and welcome your help in making LumiFramework even better.

 Please refer to our **[Contributing Guidelines](CONTRIBUTING.md)** for detailed information on how to get started, our workflow, coding standards, and more.